Trump: US, China 'very close' to trade deal

 Continue Reading Below

 "We have a deal potentially very close," the president told "FOX and Friends" on Friday morning.
-"He [Chinese President Xi] wants to make it much more than I want to make it.
+"He [Chinese President Xi Jinping] wants to make it much more than I want to make it.
 I'm not anxious to make it.
 We're taking in hundreds of billions of dollars in tariffs."

 Trump's comments come after Xi said earlier Friday that Beijing wants to "work for a phase one agreement on the basis of mutual respect and equality."